HomeBusiness2 Artificial Intelligence (AI) Stocks That Could Go Parabolic

 View the 10 stocks »

-John Mackey, former CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
-Dani Cook has no position in any of the stocks mentioned.
-The Motley Fool holds positions in and recommends Amazon, Apple and Microsoft.
-The Motley Fool recommends Intel and recommends the following options: long January 2025 calls of $45 on Intel, long January 2026 calls of $395 on Microsoft, short August 2024 calls of $35 on Intel, and short calls in January 2026 from $405 on Microsoft.
+Randi Zuckerberg, former director of market development and spokeswoman for Facebook and sister of Mark Zuckerberg, CEO of Meta Platforms, is a member of The Motley Fool’s board of directors.
+Harsh Chauhan has no position in any of the stocks mentioned.
+The Motley Fool holds positions in and recommends Meta Platforms, Microsoft, Nvidia, and Snowflake.
+The Motley Fool recommends the following options: long January 2026 $395 calls to Microsoft and short January 2026 $405 calls to Microsoft.
 The Motley Fool has a disclosure policy.

 2 Artificial Intelligence (AI) Stocks That Could Go Parabolic was originally published by The Motley Fool